VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Empty values are set to default value.
   -remoteWrite.relabelConfig string
      Optional path to file with relabeling configs, which are applied to all the metrics before sending them to -remoteWrite.url.
 See also -remoteWrite.urlRelabelConfig.
 The path can point either to local file or to http url.
 See https://docs.victoriametrics.com/vmagent/#relabeling
+  -remoteWrite.retryMaxTime array
+     The max time spent on retry attempts to send a block of data to the corresponding -remoteWrite.url.
+Change this value if it is expected for -remoteWrite.url to be unreachable for more than -remoteWrite.retryMaxTime.
+See also -remoteWrite.retryMinInterval (default 1m0s)
+     Supports array of values separated by comma or specified via multiple flags.
+     Empty values are set to default value.
+  -remoteWrite.retryMinInterval array
+     The minimum delay between retry attempts to send a block of data to the corresponding -remoteWrite.url.
+Every next retry attempt will double the delay to prevent hammering of remote database.
+See also -remoteWrite.retryMaxInterval (default 1s)
+     Supports array of values separated by comma or specified via multiple flags.
+     Empty values are set to default value.
   -remoteWrite.roundDigits array
      Round metric values to this number of decimal digits after the point before writing them to remote storage.
 Examples: -remoteWrite.roundDigits=2 would round 1.236 to 1.24, while -remoteWrite.roundDigits=-1 would round 126.78 to 130.
 By default, digits rounding is disabled.
 Set it to 100 for disabling it for a particular remote storage.
 This option may be used for improving data compression for the stored metrics (default 100)
      Supports array of values separated by comma or specified via multiple flags.